Are you looking for cool apps that pay you???

 The app lets Android users easily make money while having fun and playing mobile video games.
 The only downside is that you can't get direct PayPal cash, but you can earn gift cards and sell them online for cash!

-Lucktastic is an app that allows users to sign up and start playing games and doing scratch tickets in exchange for prizes.
+Lucktastic allows users to sign up and start playing games and scratching tickets in exchange for prizes.
 Lucktastic is entirely free to play, and users win tokens or cash for every game they play.

-The average game lasts about 30 seconds and requires that users also watch a 30-second ad before playing.
+The average game lasts about 30 seconds and requires users to watch a 30-second ad before playing.

 MyPoints is one of the best small task sites on the internet.
 You can easily earn money by playing games, shopping online, watching videos, and completing surveys.